Richard Caring: Personal life

+On 26 December 2004, Caring and his sons were scuba diving in the Maldives when the Indian Ocean tsunami occurred.
+Protected by an atoll, they had "felt a blip, but it could have been a big boat."
+Philip Green sent his private jet to pick the family up, and Caring donated £1 million to the tsunami relief fund.

 In 2016, Caring and Stead divorced in a high-profile case, which was described as "Britain's biggest divorce".
 He left his wife to move into a £32 million home in St John's Wood with 35-year-old Brazilian Patricia Mondinni, with whom he had a son.
 In March 2018, Caring married Mondinni.
-The couple also have two daughters.
+The couple also have three daughters.

 His friends include Sir Philip Green and Scottish philanthropist Sir Tom Hunter.

 His family relations include stockbroker Anthony Parnes and his son Michael Parnes, CEO of stock brokerage Old Park Lane Capital.